-During hot days, Victoria’s native animals can suffer heat-stress and even die – they often have few ways of escaping the heat.
-Providing wildlife safe access to water is something we can all do to help wildlife stay cool.
+During hot days, Victoria’s animals can suffer heat-stress and even die.
+Providing wildlife safe access to water is something we can all do to help them escape the heat.

 - Find a shallow, plastic or ceramic (non-metal) dish